praizjosh/bhr-senior-dev-techtask/README.md

 - Employee absence management and overview
 - Flags employee with frequent absence
-- Paginated, filterable, and sortable tables
+- Paginated, filterable, and sortable tables via Tanstack Table
 - API integration and data fetching with React Query
 - Unit and integration tests with Jest and Testing Library
 - Strict linting and formatting for code quality